Hands-free devices for cell phones: the basics

 Bluetooth headsets for cell phones

 Bluetooth headsets list from about $150 (the Aliph Jawbone Noise Shield Bluetooth Headset) down to $50 or so (Plantronics Explorer 330).
 These headsets are widely discounted.
-On Amazon, for instance, the typical $120 Bluetooth headset goes for about $70.
+The typical $120 Bluetooth headset goes for about $70 or less.

 Not into “Star Trek”?
 How about looking like the Time Life operator?
 Boom headsets come with microphone bars that reach around your cheek for greater clarity when you’re speaking.
 There also are retractable models, which allow for greater comfort (and less geekiness) when not using your cell.